jforget/raku-Hamilton2/doc/Hamilton.en.md

 below.
 If you do not intend to debug my code, you can skip [to the conclusion](#user-content-conclusions-for-the-fourth-variant).
 If you really  want to debug _my_  code, I will not mind.
-I will even thank you for your patches.
+I will even thank you for your patches or your pull requests.

 The specific  regional paths are stored  in the database, but  not the specific full  paths, which are  generated only when required.
 As for